henrywfyeung/ERC721Copy/README.md

     function isUpdatable(uint256 tokenId) external view returns (bool);

     /**
-     * @notice The copy NFT is revokable if its revokable parameter is true or it has expired *
+     * @dev The copy NFT is revokable if its revokable parameter is true or it has expired *
      * @param tokenId The copy NFT token Id
      *